Have you heard the good news?

 These days, anger and anxiety are the other epidemic.
 And news like this feeds our fears and frustrations, making violence and despair predictable.
 But wait!

-The headlines above are taken from the July 7, 1925 issue of the Grand Rapids (Mich.)
-Herald.
+The headlines above are taken from the July 7, 1925 issue of the Grand Rapids (Michigan) Herald.
 So even the “good old days” weren’t so good.

 Long ago, Solomon urged his readers to avoid saying, “Why were the former days better than these?”
 (Ecclesiastes 7:10), reminding them that there is nothing new under the sun.